Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/ConsoleApp/MediaPlayer/README.md

 - Can use audio and/or video stream using protocols like RTSP, HTTP, ...
 - To define streams, the file "streams.json" must be used.
 - It's also possible to add to this file, streams using plugged devices like: "webcam", "screen" or "microphone"
-- Using your keyboard (the console must have the focus), you can select / update at any time which streams to use.
+- Using your keyboard, you can select / update at any time which streams to use.

 ## File exeSettings.json